NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 - Currently, there is "steam" as a resource type.
 This should be changed to DistrictHeatingSteam.
 - Current "DistrictHeating" should be "DistrictHeatingWater".
 - "DistrictHeatingWater" and "DistrictHeatingSteam" are better than "DistrictHeating:Water" and "DistrictHeating:Steam" because full meter names are a combination of resource type, end-use, etc. which are joined by colons so another colon would be confusing.
-- Keep these "DistrictHeatingWater" and "DistrictHeatingSteam" separate for output report since hot water and steam basically have difference source factors and emission factors.
+- Keep these "DistrictHeatingWater" and "DistrictHeatingSteam" separate for output report since hot water and steam basically have different source factors and emission factors.
 - SteamEquipment should go on the same meter as this (DistrictHeatingSteam)
 - As for Steam to Water Heat Exchanger, we stick with two explicit objects because it's better for user standpoint.